 1. Read and re-read that handbook

-There are many different disciplines and guidelines for edTPA.
-The best tip we could possibly give?
-Read your handbook all the way through right at the beginning.
-Once you have a handle on your requirements, you’ll be that much more prepared to plan for edTPA.
+Remind candidates that there are many different disciplines and guidelines for edTPA.
+The best tip you could possibly give?
+Have candidates read their handbook all the way through right at the beginning.
+Once they have a handle on your requirements, they’ll be that much more prepared to plan for edTPA.

 2. Take a glimpse at the FAQs

 The edTPA website is filled with gems waiting to be discovered.
 You can find the FAQs specifically for edTPA candidates right here on the website.
-Take a look to find answers to your questions and maybe learn some edTPA tips you haven’t even thought to ask about yet.7 edTPA Tips No Student Teacher Should Live Without Click To Tweet
+Take a look to find answers to your questions and maybe learn some edTPA tips you haven’t even thought to ask about yet.13 edTPA Tips Your Teacher Candidate Can't Live Without Click To Tweet

 3. Send out permission forms early